Missouri Solid Waste Management Law, est. 1972

 Missouri Revised Statutes (RSMo), including the Missouri Solid Waste Management Law, are available from the Revisor of Statutes, 573-526-1288, or online through the Missouri General Assembly website.

-- Total of 18 active sanitary landfills across the state.
+- Total of 20 active sanitary landfills across the state

-- First highest – IESI MO Champ Sanitary Landfill – 105 years.
+- Most life left – IESI MO Champ Sanitary Landfill – 91.86 years

-- Total percentage of waste diverted from landfills = 52 percent.
+- Total percentage of waste diverted from landfills = 60 percent

 Solid Waste Management District Grants

-The Department of Natural Resources provides grant funding from solid waste tonnage fee collections to Missouri's 20 solid waste management districts to fund their operations and community-based waste reduction, reuse, composting and recycling projects.
-Local governments, small and large businesses, schools, sheltered workshops, and individuals seek and may be awarded grants by their regional solid waste management district to support activities to remove materials from the waste stream and return them for beneficial reuse.
+The department provides grant funding from solid waste tonnage fee collections to Missouri's 20 solid waste management districts to fund their operations and community-based waste reduction, reuse, composting and recycling projects.
+Local governments, small and large businesses, schools, sheltered workshops and individuals seek and may be awarded grants by their regional solid waste management district to support activities to remove materials from the waste stream and return them for beneficial reuse.